Master Python with 70+ Hands-on Projects and Get Job-ready - Learn Python

 2. Python Multiple Inheritance

-Multiple Python inheritance are when a class inherits from multiple base classes.
+Multiple inheritance in Python occurs when a class inherits from multiple base classes.

 Output